 And What Do They Do For Me Anyway?

-As a merchant have you ever wondered how credit card processing really works?
+As a merchant, have you ever wondered how credit card processing really works?
 Or why you need a credit card processor?
 Probably not.

-But, what you probably have wondered at least once in your life as a business owner is why you have to pay so much, or why it is hard to get approved for a merchant account to accept credit card payments?
+But, what you probably have wondered, at least once in your life as a business owner, is why you have to pay so much and why it’s hard to get approved for a merchant account to accept credit card payments?

-Most merchants don’t realized that credit card processing is a pretty complex process involving a multitude of entities that all have to come together through the proper lines of communication, under rigorous security protocols, and assume significant risk in order to provide you with the end result: accepting the payment, in whichever form the customer prefers to use.
+Most merchants don’t realize that credit card processing is actually a pretty complex process.
+It involves a multitude of banking and financial entities.
+They all must come together through the proper lines of communication and under rigorous security protocols.
+They assume significant risk to provide you your goal: accepting payments in whichever form the customer prefers to use.

-While you don’t have to become an expert in the ins and outs of credit card processing to get a merchant account it is important to understand the basics of processing in order to not only get the best rates possible for accepting credit cards and payments in your business, but also to recognize when you find an honest credit card processor and when you are being taken advantage of.
+Of course, you don’t have to become an expert in the ins and outs of credit card processing to get a merchant account.
+But it is important to understand the basics of processing.
+This basic knowledge will help you get the best rates possible for accepting credit cards and payments in your business.
+And it will also help you recognize when you find an honest credit card processor and when you are being taken advantage of.

-That being said, the goal of today’s article will be to make an effort to give you a birds eye view of the process of accepting payments including what a credit card processor does while also keeping it short and sweet.
+That being said, the goal of today’s article is to give you a birdseye view of the process of accepting payments, including what a credit card processor does, while also keeping it short and sweet.

 How does credit card processing work?